 There isn’t a lot of info online about how the Oaxaca coast, and much less about how to get around.
-Our last trip, we spent a few days in Puerto Escondido, followed by a few more in Mazunte.
-I scrapped together details from lots of forums and blogs to figure out how to get from Puerto Escondido to Mazunte (San Agustinillo or Zipolite), so I want to put a detailed explanation here.
+My favorite way to spend time on the Oaxaca coast is to divide my time between the larger surf town of Puerto Escondido, and the laid back beach villages of Mazunte, San Agustinillo and Zipolite.
+My first time making the journey between Puerto Escondido and Mazunte, I scrapped together details from lots of forums and blogs to figure out how to get from Puerto Escondido to Mazunte (San Agustinillo or Zipolite), so I want to put a detailed explanation here.

 Of course, these directions should work in reverse – if you need to go from Mazunte to Puerto Escondido, just follow these directions the other way around.

 To see how to get from Oaxaca to Puerto Escondido, or Oaxaca to Mazunte/San Agustinillo/Zipolite – I have detailed guides about those transportation options too.